eltoder/setwithfriends/README.md

   - Start the Firebase Local Emulator Suite.
   - Start the frontend with React Fast Refresh enabled.

+This will open the game in the browser at http://localhost:3000.
+The first time the database will be empty, so you will not see any games or chat messages, but everything should work.
+Try starting a game or posting a message.
+If something does not work, check for errors in the developer tools (in Chrome: press `Ctrl+Shift+I` or `F12` and switch to the "Console" tab) and in the terminal window where you ran `npm`.
+Feel free to reach out for help.
+Send screenshots of both the devtools console and the terminal.

-You should also be able to access the Emulator UI at `http://localhost:4000`, which contains useful information and allows you to inspect/modify the database during development.
+You should also be able to access the Emulator UI at http://localhost:4000, which contains useful information and allows you to inspect/modify the database during development.
 Changes to client code in `src` should be immediately visible, as well as changes to code in `functions`.